Duyi-Wang/cesg.alibaba.deeprec.modelzoo.benchmark/README.md

   run `watch -n 1 kubectl get pods -o wide` to auto refresh status.

-- After all pods running, run `kubectl logs -f trainer-worker-0` to get chief's log.
+- After all pods running, run `kubectl logs -f trainer-worker-0` to get training log.

-  run `kubectl logs -f trainer-chief-0 | tee test.log` to save log to log file and show log in screen.
+  run `kubectl logs -f trainer-worker-0 | tee test.log` to save log to log file and show log in screen.

 - After training completed, run `kubectl delete tfjob trainer` to delete tfjob.

-  Note: Chief's log won't tell you training is completed, Chief and PS are still running when training complete, but Worker's status turns to completed.
+  Note: training log won't tell you training is completed, worker-0 and PS are still running when training complete, but other Worker's status turns to completed.

-#### 6. Get into pod's image

-`kubectl exec -it <pod> -- /bin/bash`